killerapp/ray-mcp/README.md

 }
 ```

-#### Multi-Node Cluster (Default)
+#### 🌐 Multi-Node Cluster (Default)

-The server now defaults to starting multi-node clusters with 2 worker nodes:
+The server now defaults to starting multi-node clusters with 2 worker nodes (perfect for scaling! 📈):

 ```json
 {